 Fresh Relevance provides unlimited opens at no additional cost, so you can continue to send to your audience without worrying about a huge bill.

 Email content powered by Fresh Relevance will be generated between send time and open time within Apple Mail.
 We will encourage many of our customers to throttle their send-times to afford them the opportunity to A/B test effectively.
+We also suggest that email marketers avoid sending emails overnight, but instead choose a time when recipients are actively using their Apple devices to reduce or eliminate the impact of Apple's changes.

 Fresh Relevance uses a wealth of real-time customer data to empower our clients to deliver one-to-one experiences at scale.
 With Fresh Relevance, your segments will always be up to date with real-time behavioral and transactional data and you can gain a better understanding of your customers through audience analytics.
 This means you'll be able to craft personalized emails that resonate with each customer, without the need to rely on live content.